sematext/docs/docs/logs/sending-log-events.md

 #### Integration-specific Logs Apps

 It is important to note that _most_ Logs Apps are "typed".
 That is, most Logs Apps are built for a specific integration, for logs with some _specific_, known log format.
 For example, you can see an Nginx Logs App in a screenshot below.
-If you wanted to ship Nginx logs that is the Logs App you want to create.
+If you want to ship Nginx logs that is the Logs App you want to create.
 Not only will that Logs App have a bunch of ready to use Nginx-specific reports and charts out of the box, but it will also come with a set of default alert rules that are applicable to monitoring Nginx logs.
 Make use of this and save time by creating an appropriate Logs App.
+You can find other integrations in [integrations docs](../integration/).

 ![Nginx Logs App](../images/logs/nginx-logpack.png)